 The School District

 The personalized approach to teaching found in our schools makes the Croton- Harmon School District one of the most successful in a county known for the high quality of its public schools.
 Small class size and an outstanding faculty contribute to Croton-Harmon’s superb reputation.
 The district has been recognized by the state and the nation for its outstanding programs and services.
 Both the Carrie E. Tompkins Elementary School and the Pierre Van Cortlandt Middle School have been named Schools of Excellence by the U.S. Department of Education.
-The high school has been named one of Westchester’s top high schools and was included in the Newsweek and U.S. News and World Report listing of the top high schools in the nation.
+The Croton-Harmon High School has been named one of Westchester’s top high schools and was included in the Newsweek and U.S. News and World Report listing of the top high schools in the nation.
 In addition, the high school has been recognized for its positive reforms in nationally published books on education.

 Located in Westchester County, approximately 33 miles north of New York City, the school district encompasses parts of the towns of Cortlandt and Yorktown and includes the village of Croton-on-Hudson.
 The district population is approximately 8,600, with more than 1,600 students expected to attend the Croton-Harmon schools this year.
 Because of the wide variety of learning approaches and programs, Croton- Harmon students can reach their full potential, develop the habits of mind and social skills necessary to become lifelong learners and be able to contribute positively to society.
 The district’s tagline is “Think.
 Create.
 Reflect.
 Respect.”